Joseph Stiglitz

-Joseph Eugene Stiglitz (/ˈstɪglɪts/; born February 9, 1943) is an American New Keynesian economist, a public policy analyst, and a full professor at Columbia University.
+Joseph Eugene Stiglitz (/ˈstɪglɪts/; born February 9, 1943) is an American New Keynesian economist, a public policy analyst, political activist, and a professor at Columbia University.
 He is a recipient of the Nobel Memorial Prize in Economic Sciences (2001) and the John Bates Clark Medal (1979).
 He is a former senior vice president and chief economist of the World Bank.
-He is also a former member and chairman of the (US president's) Council of Economic Advisers.
-He is known for his support of Georgist public finance theory and for his critical view of the management of globalization, of laissez-faire economists (whom he calls "free-market fundamentalists"), and of international institutions such as the International Monetary Fund and the World Bank.
+He is also a former member and chairman of the U.S. Council of Economic Advisers.
+He is known for his support for the Georgist public finance theory and for his critical view of the management of globalization, of laissez-faire economists (whom he calls "free-market fundamentalists"), and of international institutions such as the International Monetary Fund and the World Bank.